Paul Mason (journalist): Labour Party support

 In May 2022, in a The Spectator podcast, Mason said he was a supporter of Keir Starmer as Labour leader in the aftermath of the Beergate COVID-19 regulations breach allegations.

 The same month, Mason was longlisted to be the Labour candidate for the safe seat of Stretford and Urmston in Greater Manchester, succeeding the retiring MP Kate Green.
 However, he did not make the shortlist, which was announced in June 2022.
-In October 2022, Mason tried for selection for Sheffield Central to replace Labour MP Paul Bloomfield, but here too failed to make the shortlist.
-In March 2023, Mason stated his intention to run for selection for the new seat of Mid & South Pembrokeshire.
+In October 2022, Mason tried for selection for Sheffield Central to replace Labour MP Paul Bloomfield, but here too did not make the shortlist.
+In March 2023, Mason stated his intention to run for selection for the new seat of Mid & South Pembrokeshire, but did not make the longlist.

+In February 2024, in The Spectator, Mason wrote that he supported Labour abandoning its £28 billion per year climate change spending commitment, after having studied the Office for Budget Responsibility 2023 financial assessment in the light of interest rate increases, and he no longer thought the "case for borrowing to invest in green energy" was valid.